maryam-choudhury/CS-330-Let-Us-Learn-CPP/classes_and_inheritance/concept_introduction_before_practice_file.md

     - A noun
     - No underscores
     - Note:
       - Class attributes (aka static/private memeber variables) are variables associated with the class itself, and declared inside the class definition.
-When naming them, it's common to see lowerase m as the names prefix.
-You'll see examples of this in the practice files (mName, mAge).
 - Instance variables
       - Unlike private member variables, these variables belong to class object.
       - The usual suspects: beginning with a letter, no special characters etc.
 - Functions
     - start with a verb, an action word.
 For example, 'displayDetails'.